faucetsdn/daq/docs/switcher.md

 ## Required Config

-TODO: Add bit about `startup_cmds` requirement.

 In addition to the `ext_ofip` and `ext_addr` config values, setting `ext_loip` will enable switch control-plane access.
-It should be set to a pattern for the test container IP, e.g. `192.0.3.@/16`, where the `@` will be automaticaly replaced with test port set number.
+It should be set to a pattern for the test container IP, e.g. `192.0.3.%d/24`, where the `%d` will be automaticaly replaced with test port set number.
 Doing this causes the `LOCAL_IP` and `SWITCH_IP` env variables to be set in test containers.
 See `misc/test_ping` for an example of how to use them.

-If `ext_ctrl` is defined, then this will enable access to the actual physical switch.
+If `ext_ctrl` is defined, then this will enable utilization of the actual physical switch.
 If `ext_ctrl` is _not_ defined, then the system will spin up a special `daq-switch` Docker container, defined by `Dockerfile.switch`, to masquerade as the switch for unit testing.